arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 Axon replacement
 ----------------

-A popular modeling choice for cell optimisation with the Neuron simulator in BluePyOpt is to substitute the axon by a surrogate morphology that is computationally less expensive.
-The corresponding composite morphology can be obtained in Arbor by substituting the axon of the original morphology with the exported replacement using the segment tree editing primitives :func:`arbor.segment_tree.split_at` and :func:`arbor.segment_tree.join_at`.
+A common modeling choice for cell optimisation with the Neuron simulator in BluePyOpt is to substitute the axon by a simpler surrogate morphology that is computationally cheaper to simulate. `The assumption is that the axon is often not modeled well or at all, and its function is poorly understood <https://www.nature.com/articles/s41467-017-02718-3>`_.

+The corresponding composite morphology can be obtained in Arbor by substituting the axon of the original morphology (``original``) with the exported replacement (``replace_axon``) using the segment tree editing primitives :func:`arbor.segment_tree.split_at` and :func:`arbor.segment_tree.join_at`.
 The axon-replacement morphology is automatically exported to ACC when calling ``create_acc`` on a cell model with a morphology that has ``do_replace_axon`` set to ``True``.
 If the axon-replacement exported by BluePyOpt is not satisfactory, alternatively, the user can also define his/her own morphology in ACC to use as a replacement.

 To perform axon replacement, we first have to find the (unique) root segment of this region in the morphology.
 We can then split the segment tree at the axon root into two separate segment trees - a pruned one and one for the original axon.